jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

 ### 201 Regulations
 (1) The Governor-General may from time to time, by Order in Council, make regulations for all or any of the following purposes:
   (a) prescribing those breaches of maritime rules, or breaches of navigation bylaws, that constitute offences against this Act:
-  (b) prescribing those breaches of maritime rules, or breaches of navigation bylaws, that constitute infringement offences against this Act:
+  (b) prescribing those breaches of maritime rules that constitute infringement offences against this Act:
   (c) prescribing the penalty for each offence prescribed under paragraph (a) which,—
-    (i) in the case of an individual, shall be a fine not exceeding $10,000:
+    (i) in the case of an individual, shall be a fine not exceeding $15,000:
     (ii) in the case of a body corporate, shall be a fine not exceeding $50,000:
   (d) prescribing the infringement fee for each offence prescribed under paragraph (b) and for infringement offences against section 200B, which,—
-    (i) in the case of an individual, must not exceed $2,000:
+    (i) in the case of an individual, must not exceed $3,000:
     (ii) in the case of a body corporate, must not exceed $12,000:
   (e) such other matters as are contemplated by or necessary for giving full effect to the provisions of this Act (other than those referred to in section 394(1)﻿(i)) and for their due administration.
 (2) Any regulations made under this Act may be so made that different regulations shall apply with respect to different classes of persons, ships, or maritime products, or with respect to the same class of person, ship, or maritime product in different circumstances.